Samsursekh/Placement-Practice/priya-practise/HTML.md

 - HTML5 is a markup language used for structuring and displaying content on the internet.
 - This includes animations, audio, images, and text, among many other things, and all without the need for additional software.
 HTML5 is the most recent and most advanced version of HTML.

+#  difference between local storage session storage  and cookies?

+- localStorage is a property that allows JavaScript sites and apps to save key-value pairs in a web browser with no expiration date.
+- sessionStorage is similar to localStorage ; the difference is that while data in localStorage doesn't expire, data in sessionStorage is cleared when the page session ends.
+Whenever a document is loaded in a particular tab in the browser, a unique page session gets created and assigned to that particular tab.

+let wishlist = JSON.parse(localStorage.getItem("wishlist")) || [];
+ wishlist.push(e)
+localStorage.setItem('wishlist', JSON.stringify(wishlist))

 # 1] semantic tags =>